Donate

 Unfortunately, there is a connection between suicide risk and LGBTQIA2S+ young people.

-• Forty-one percent of LGBTQ youth surveyed seriously considered suicide in the past year, including half of transgender and nonbinary youth.
+• Forty-six percent of LGBTQ+ youth ages 13-17 surveyed seriously considered suicide in the past year, including half of transgender and nonbinary youth.

-• Fourteen percent of LGBTQ youth surveyed attempted suicide in the past year.
+• Sixteen percent of LGBTQ+ youth ages 13-17 surveyed attempted suicide in the past year.

 While rates among the general young adult population have also trended higher recently, the risk is significantly higher among the LGBTQ population.
-For example, a Centers for Disease Control and Prevention survey conducted in 2020, in the height of Covid-19 pandemic restrictions, found that 25 percent of young adults (ages 18-24) had considered suicide.
 In South Dakota, 21.5 percent of 9th- through 12th-graders said they had considered suicide in 2021.
 Nearly 12 percent said they had actually attempted suicide in the 12 months before the survey.
-(These statistics are, of course, also unacceptably high.)
+(These statistics are also, of course, unacceptably high.)

 “Our efforts to prevent suicide among youth and young adults cannot be taken seriously if we do not live out our work as allies to the LGBTQ+ and Two-Spirit communities of South Dakota and the surrounding region,” said Lost&Found Executive Director Erik Muckey.
 “We have a responsibility to understand and respond to the roots of suicide risk for LGBTQ+ and Two-Spirit South Dakotans.
 I strongly encourage all South Dakotans, especially community leaders, around our state and region to join Lost&Found in celebrating Pride Month while recognizing our collective role in preventing suicide.”